ECB Default Judgment in NYC: How to Vacate, What It Costs, and Why 48% of Contractors Get One

 If the respondent does not appear on the hearing date and has not requested an adjournment, the OATH hearing officer enters a default judgment.
 There is no trial.
 No evidence is presented.
 The violation is deemed proven by default, and the penalty is set at the maximum amount allowed for that violation class.

 The default judgment is effective immediately.
-Interest begins accruing at 9% per annum from the date of default.
-The NYC Department of Finance adds the debt to the property's account.
-If the debt is not paid within a specified period, it becomes a lien on the property.
+Interest accrues at 9% simple annual interest on the unpaid balance per the NYC Department of Finance ECB judgment-debt payment-plan terms.3 The NYC Department of Finance adds the debt to the property's account.
+If the debt remains unpaid, it can become a lien on the property under the city's ECB judgment-debt rules.

 Why the Default Rate Is So High